 "Because the beasts protect a prosperous land, a land known to many as Elysium.
 But I doubt it's prosperous."

 He had looked at her, trying to explain what he meant.
 Instead, he had taken the easy way out, when he choose to lie to her, and say, "It's just a tale, Serena.
 There is no such place as Elysium."

 If only her brother had told her instead of sheltering her from the world how real Elysium was.

-At that moment her thoughts came to a rest.
-She heard footsteps approach.
-By her bedroom door, voices, which she had come to distinguish in the past months, hushed into whispers.
+At that moment her memories came to a rest.
+She distinctively heard footsteps approaching.
+By her bedroom door, voices, which she had come to recognize, were heard behind the door.

-She scanned the closet that she was in, hoping that the expensive dresses, hanging on a wire, shield her from being seen.
-In front of her, a chest filled with garments, became the barrier between the door and the wall.
+She scanned the closet that she was in, hoping that the expensive dresses, hanging on a wire, would shield her from being seen.
+In front of her, a chest filled with garments, became a barrier between the door and the wall.

-Serena began to tremble when the door opened.
+Serena trembled when the door opened.
 Against the cool tiles, her husband ambled toward the curtains and swept them opened.
 Light showered the room and colored away the dark atmosphere.

-All this she could see through the crack of the closet doors, left opened to her pleasure.
+All this she could see through the crack of the closet doors.
 Reduced to her knees, she moved her head and forced her eyes to follow his movement.
 She caught a glimpse of his dark clothing.
 He then turned his chest toward her direction, noticing the ruby necklace chained around his neck.